Skip to content

 - Connect to real APIs/databases

 This rule exists because AI assistants love placeholder content.
-Left unconstrained, they will fill your UI with lorem ipsum and gray boxes.
+Left unconstrained, they'll fill your UI with lorem ipsum and gray boxes.
 This rule forces the agent to generate real content or explicitly ask for it.

 rpe-workflow-mandatory.md